Skamiz/fast_craft/readme.md

 		["item_in_b"] = 2,
 		["item_in_c"] = 1,
 	},
-	condition = function(player), -- custom condition with which you can limmmit -- crating to a specific time of day/player altitude/etc...
+	conditions = { -- if any one condition is true, the recipe is available ["name_of_condition_1"] = true,
+		["name_of_condition_2"] = true,
+	}
 })

+fast_craft.register_condition("none", {
+	-- returns true when condition is fulfiled, making it possible to craft recipes -- -- with this condition func = function(player)
+		return true
+	end,

+	-- not yet used
+	description = "Short description of the condition.", icon = *.png file or item name representing this condition })

 #translation